PARKS & RECREATION

 Located at 621 North State Street, between Highway 81/92 and Ridge Street

-Osceola’s city park offers a basketball, tennis, and pickle ball court, a variety of playground equipment, public restrooms, and two sheltered picnic areas.
+Osceola’s city park offers a basketball, tennis, and pickle ball court, a variety of playground equipment, a 9-hole frisbee golf course, public restrooms, and two sheltered picnic areas.
 Overnight camping is permitted on the south side for a limit of 3 days on a first come-first serve basis.

 The main park shelter is available for rental for a picnic gathering, family reunion, or other event.
 Contact the City Office at 402-747-3411 for rental information.